marsbard/puppet-alfresco/docs/ssl.md

 By default this is expected to be a path on a mounted filesystem, but see below for information about retrieving the files from an http server.

+**If you leave this field blank, the installer will generate a self-signed certificate for you.**

 It expects to find a `.cert` file and a `.key` file named for your domain, so for example if your domain is 'demosite.orderofthebee.org' you would arrange for your key+cert files to be in the `ssl_cert_path` location and then puppet would try